-Parallel Single arm chi Sao is practiced stationary from a neutral stance with a partner.
+Parallel Single arm chi Sao is a stationary drilled practiced from a neutral stance with a partner.

-sensitivity, sticking to the arms and forward intention in Fuk Sao, Tan Sao, and Bon Sao.
+Other concepts developed are sensitivity, sticking and forward intention with Fuk Sao, Tan Sao, and Bon Sao.

 Terminology for the Qi Sao movements are:

-action reaction response, correct position of the arms, visual, sticking, independent movement of the arms and body.
+The drill also trains action and reaction, correct position of the arms, sticking and independent movement of limbs.

-before redirecting the force (palm strike) coming in under the arm from Tan Sao, into the lower gate.
+We also learn to redirect the force coming in under the arm from Tan Sao, into the lower gate.

 Using Jut Sao or Gum Sao, we can also redirect attacks coming over the arm in the upper gate using Bon Sao.